Class 9 Science Ch 4–Structure of the Atoms Intext Questions and Answer | NCERT Solutions

 Ques 1 :- Write the distribution of electrons in carbon and sodium atoms.

-Ans :- (i) Atomic number Of carbon = 6
+Ans: (i) Atomic number of carbon = 6

-Distribution Of electrons =
+Distribution of electrons =

-K
+K L

-2
+2 4

-(ii) Atomic number Of Sodium = 11
+(ii) Atomic number of Sodium = 11

-Distribution Of electrons =
+Distribution of electrons =

-K
+K L M

-2
+2 8 1

 Ques 2:- If K and L shells of an atom are full, then what would be the total number of electrons in the atom ?

-Ans:- If K and L shells of an atom are full then the total number of electrons in the atom would be 10.
+Ans: If K and L shells of an atom are full then the total number of electrons in the atom would be 10.

-(K shell can maximum 2 electrons and L shell can have maximum 8 electrons).
+(K shell can maximum 2 electrons and L shell can have maximum 8 electrons)

 Intext Question - Page 44

-Ques 1:- How will you find the valency of chlorine, Sulphur and magnesium ?
+Ques 1:- How will you find the valency of Chlorine, Sulphur and Magnesium ?

 Intext Question - Page 44